rockoder/rockoder.github.io/_posts/2017-03-28-introdcution-to-docker.md

 # Experience with reveal.js

 - This time I tried reveal.js based slides.
 I wanted something text based (preferably Markdown) format for preparing the presentation slides and reveal.js for perfect for it.
-I was able to prepare all my slides in single markdown file.
+I was able to prepare all my slides in single Markdown file.
-- Reveal is easy to pick once you have initial setup ready and not expecting something fancy in your presentation slide (see below).
+- reveal.js is easy to pick once you have initial setup ready and not expecting something fancy in your presentation slide (see below).
 I think I spent around 4-5 hours during my preparation in learning, setting up and researching reveal.js.
-So if you are on tight schedule, it might be a big distraction (its also lots of fun to play around with) and better to tick with tool you are already comfortable with.
+So if you are on tight schedule, it might be a big distraction (its also lots of fun to play around with) and better to stick with tool you are already comfortable with.
-- Reveal and Markdown were does not help you much with diagrams.
+- reveal.js and Markdown were does not help you much with diagrams.
 I explored Typora, however it does not support drawing simple block diagrams (typical high level architectural diagrams) in it.
 And eventually you end up exporting the image file out of it and embedding it into your md file.
 I ended up creating/editing images myself.
 - Animation of diagrams was another problem I faced.
 I ended up creating bulk images each showing part of the animation and sliding them one after the other.
-Need some better way to do this with reveal.js and markdown.
+Need some better way to do this with reveal.js and Markdown.

-Anyway, the final output of my slides was satisfying and I would prefer reveal.js instead of using any binary format like PowerPoint etc. In fact, I coming days I plan to convert all my old presentation into reveal.js.
+Anyway, the final output of my slides was satisfying and I would prefer reveal.js instead of using any binary format like PowerPoint etc. In fact, I coming days I plan to convert all my old presentations into reveal.js.

-Final here is the link to my presentation.
+Finally here is the link to my presentation.
 Press ***s*** key to see the presenter notes:

 [https://rockoder.github.com/introduction_to_docker](https://rockoder.github.com/introduction_to_docker)

+If you want to refer the Markdown code for these slides check out [docker_slides.md](https://github.com/rockoder/introduction_to_docker/blob/master/docker_slides.md) on my github repo.